-Ayala Land, Inc. ("ALI" or "the Company") posted a record Php9.04 billion in net income for the year 2012, 27% higher than the Php7.14 billion recorded the previous year.
-Consolidated revenues reached Php59.93 billion, 26% higher year-on-year.
-Revenues from Real Estate, which comprised the bulk of consolidated revenues, increased by 23% to Php54.71 billion primarily driven by the robust performance of the Property Development business.
+Ayala Land, Inc. ("ALI" or "the Company") posted a record \neq 9.04 billion in net income attributable to equity holders of ALI for the year 2012, 27% higher than the \neq 7.14 billion recorded the previous year.
+Consolidated revenues reached \neq 59.93 billion, 26% higher year-on-year.
+Revenues from Real Estate, which comprised the bulk of consolidated revenues, increased by 22% to \neq 54.71 billion primarily driven by the robust performance of the Property Development business.

 Margins of the Company's key business lines continued to improve with strict control of project costs and direct operating expenses (discussed below in the Business Segment review).
 Corporate costs remain under control with the ratio of General and Administrative Expenses (GAE) to revenues maintained at 8% for two consecutive years.
-With total revenue growth outpacing the growth of total expenses, net income margin before non-controlling interest improved to 19% in 2012 from 18% the previous year.
+Net income margin before non-controlling interest remained at 18% in 2012 compared to the previous year.